mooinglemur/zsmkit/README.md

 This library requires a custom linker config in order to specify two custom segments.
 This documentation assumes you are familiar with creating custom cc65 linker configs.

 Specifically, this library requires the `ZSMKITLIB` segment and the `ZSMKITBANK` segment.
 The `ZSMKITLIB` **must** be located in low RAM, and the `ZSMKITBANK` segment is meant to point to high RAM.
 The linker config is only responsible for assembly of the addresses in the lib.
-The bank that's assigned to zsmkit is chosen at runtime, and zsmkit assumes that it has full control of that 8k bank.
+The bank that's assigned to zsmkit is chosen at runtime, and ZSMKit assumes that it has full control of that 8k bank.

 NOTE: this is an incomplete linker config file, but rather a relevant example of what must be in a custom one.
 You can copy the stock cx16.cfg one and make sire it includes the HIRAM region and the two custom segments.